0x62b/travel-router/README.md

 * Any remaining models not listed here should be in the Raspberry Pi CM5IO files LCSC part numbers can be used to get 3D models through [easyeda2kicad](https://github.com/uPesy/easyeda2kicad.py)

+You may also notice that the CM5 model is missing from the Onshape assembly.
+This is because it was already extremely laggy after adding this model in KiCad, so I don't want to know how bad it'll be in onshape

 ## Cost breakdown
 LCSC: 34.59 USD parts + 8.1 USD shipping = 42.69 USD\
 Other (parts I own but are still in the BOM):